Quick Summary of the Real Cost of Leaf Guards

 If the check engine light continually comes on and you have to constantly get your car repaired — well, that car could end up costing you a lot.
 You may end up paying much more than if you’d paid a slightly higher price for a better car from the start.

 It’s the same thing with gutters.
 If your gutter systems are not working efficiently, the damage to your home and costs could be significant.
 The costs of leaf guards aren’t just about basic materials either.
-Costs also incorporate add-ons, manufacture, installation, and upkeep.
+Costs also incorporate add-ons, manufacture, professional installation, and upkeep.
 A contractor will help you get the process started and offer an estimate for your leaf guards and installation.

 As with the leaf guards themselves, we don’t recommend choosing the cheapest contractor just because they offer you the lowest price.
 You may unwittingly be choosing short-term affordability and get long-term leaf guard problems like poor gutter performance, increased gutter maintenance, and limited longevity.
 So, instead of just looking at the dollar signs, pay attention to the overall quality of the product and the contractor.
 We want you to feel confident you’re making the best choice for you.
 We’ll break it down so that you can understand what’s involved.
 These notes will help you know what you’re looking for.